 Most brands that use the term “vegan leather” often ensure that they're committed to being fully vegan.
 However, you'll also find a fake leather product labeled vegan from time to time which, in fact, isn't, so it's worth shopping from reputable brands when shopping for that coveted vegan leather coat or accessory.

 Below, we’ve highlighted some of the biggest and most common vegan leather brands and what they offer.

-This is a brand you find in every list.
+This is a brand you find on every list.
 Nanushka is based in Budapest, Hungary.
 This brand offers stylish and beautiful vegan leather jackets.

 You can find luxurious vegan leather bags from McCartney.
 The designer uses solvent-free polyurethanes.
 50% of the coating used for their vegan bags comprises vegetable oil.

-If you are in search of stylish and minimalist vegan leather wristwatches, Nordgreen is the brand for you.
+If you are in search of stylish and minimalist eco-friendly leather wristwatches, Nordgreen is the brand for you.